 - A description of what is occurring

 - When did it occur and how often?

 - Have you reported the issue to Council before?

 - Where is the source of water?

-- Describe how your lad and/ or building is being damaged (include a written report from a suitable qualified person stating the land or building is likely to/ is being damaged)
+- Describe how your land or building is being damaged or is likely to be damaged.
+(You should include a written report from a suitably qualified person).

 - Have you obtained professional advice as to the source of the stormwater issue?

-- Have you liaised with your neighbour to address this matter?
+- Have you discussed the matter with your neighbour?

 - Have you sought advice or initiated mediation with your neighbour through the Community Justice Centre?

-For further information regarding stormwater run off and private drainage problems form existing dwellings, please contact Health and Regulation Unit
+For further information regarding stormwater runoff and drainage problems from private dwellings, please contact the Environment, Health and Building Unit.